Brave on Campus Program

-Purpose of the Safe Space program at Chicago-Kent
+Purpose of the Brave on Campus program at Chicago-Kent

-Why is a Safe Space program needed at Chicago-Kent?
+Why is a Brave on Campus program needed at Chicago-Kent?

 Members of the Chicago-Kent Lambdas, the LGBT student group, have indicated that they believe that Chicago-Kent is already a very supportive environment for LGBT students.
 We have a number of "out" faculty at Chicago-Kent, a course on sexual orientation and the law, same-sex partnership benefits for faculty and staff, and a very active LGBT student group.
 In addition, our law school faculty was among 30 law schools and law school faculties that supported FAIR v.
 Rumsfeld, a suit that challenged the Solomon Amendment.
 The Solomon Amendment allows military recruiters to come on campus, despite their refusal to sign our school's non-discrimination policy.
 The military will not sign the non-discrimination policy because they actively discriminate against our students based on their sexual orientation.
 Our school has also been an active participant in ameliorative efforts of Solomon, posting signs in the third floor lobby on the days that the military comes to campus in order to protest the military's discrimination against our students.